TobyLobster/multiply_test/README.md

     a*b = f(a+b) - f(a-b),   where f(x) = x^2/4

 So using two table lookups, an addition and two subtractions, we can multiply.
-This is fast!
+This is faster than 'shift and add'.
 The downside is how much memory needed to store the data.
 For 8 bit multiplication, the amount of data varies depending on the exact implementation, but is either 2k of data (fastest), or 1k (only marginally slower), or 512 bytes (slightly slower again).

 An added feature of the 1k and 2k routines particularly is that if many multiplications are being done with one of the inputs unchanging then some setup code can be skipped, for even better performance.
 For example if a number of points are being rotated by some known angle.